Flight cancellations happen a lot.

 If you are notified of the cancellation less than 7 days before the scheduled time of departure:

 As you can see, sometimes even a 2 hour flight delay is enough for you to be entitled to EU flight compensation.
 That's why it's so important to pay attention to these details.

 Situations such as natural disasters, airport staff strikes and everything else that is outside of the airline’s control are called “extraordinary circumstances” and are exempt from compensation.
 You can't get EU flight cancellation compensation in these situations.
-But you should remember, that not all airport strikes are the same.
-In some situations you will be entitled to compensation.
+But you should remember, that not all airport strikes are the same -- in some situations you will be entitled to compensation.

 Even in the worst cases you still have the right to care.